 Free/Reduced Lunch Benefits: The application only asks two financial need questions.
 One is an essay on the Personal Essays page and the other is if the student qualifies for the free or reduced school lunch program.
 If the student qualifies, they must upload their benefit letter.
 Foundation staff verify benefit information.
 A Yes will appear in the F/R Lunch column if their benefits are verified.

 Independent Review: Scholarship reviewers complete the online review of scholarships independently.
 It is a blind review process.
 Reviewers do not have access to student identifying information.
 After the review deadline all of the scholarship ranks from each reviewer assigned to a scholarship are combined.
-The combined ranking is used by the Equity Committee to select scholarship finalists.
+The combined ranking is used by the Allocation Committee to select scholarship finalists.

 Initiative Points: Students can earn bonus points for submitting their application before the application deadline.
 These bonus points are called Initiative Points.
 When making scholarship award recommendations, reviewers can consider initiative points.
 The maximum number of Initiative Points is 10.
 The earlier a student submits their application the more points they will earn.
 Initiative Points are listed on the score sheet and in the application list.